 Cleaning Tools – Trimming and related tasks leave debris, and while a rake can get the job done, it may be worthwhile to invest in stronger tools that will clean up grass and weed clippings quickly and without any fuss.
 Look into tools like blowers or power brushes to make quick work of otherwise tedious tasks.

-How to Choose the Right Tool for Your Needs
+How to Choose the Right Tool for the Job

 When deciding on what tools you will need, consider the size of your lawn and the number of obstacles you need to navigate.